rpm-software-management/rpm/doc/manual/spec.md

 Capabilities this package requires to function at all.
 Besides ensuring required packages get installed, this is also used to order installs and erasures.

-Additional context can be supplied using `Requires(context)` syntax, accepted contextes are:
+Additional context can be supplied using `Requires(qualifier)` syntax, accepted qualifiers are:

-* pre
+* `pre`

+  Denotes the dependency must be present in before the package is is installed, and is used a strong ordering hint to break possible dependency loops.
+A pre-dependency is free to be removed once the install-transaction completes.

+  Also relates to `%pre` scriptlet execution.

-* post
+* `post`

+  Denotes the dependency must be present right after the package is is installed, and is used a strong ordering hint to break possible dependency loops.
+A post-dependnecy is free to be removed once the install-transaction completes.

+  Also relates to `%post` scriptlet execution.

-* preun
+* `preun`

+  Denotes the dependency must be present in before the package is is removed, and is used a strong ordering hint to break possible dependency loops.

+  Also relates to `%preun` scriptlet execution.

-* postun
+* `postun`

+  Denotes the dependency must be present right after the package is is removed, and is used a strong ordering hint to break possible dependency loops.

+  Also relates to `%postun` scriptlet execution.

-* pretrans
+* `pretrans`

+  Denotes the dependency must be present before the transaction starts, and cannot be satisified by added packages in a transaction.
+As such, it does not affect transaction ordering.
+A pretrans-dependency is free to be removed after the install-transaction completes.

+  Also relates to `%pretrans` scriptlet execution.

-* posttrans
+* `posttrans`

+  Denotes the dependency must be present at the end of transaction, ie cannot be removed during the transaction.
+As such, it does not affect transaction ordering.
+A posttrans-dependency is free to be removed after the the install-transaction completes.

+  Also relates to `%posttrans` scriptlet execution.

-* verify
+* `verify`

+  Relates to `%verify` scriptlet execution.
+As `%verify` scriptlet is not executed during install/erase, this does not affect transcation ordering.

-* meta
+* `interp`

-`meta` is used to denote a dependency which should not affect install ordering.
-The other contexes refer to scriptlets of the same name, meaning dependency must be present at the time of said scriptlet execution.
-Multiple contexes can be supplied separated by comma.
-Note that combining `meta` with install-time scriptlet dependencies defies the purpose.
+  Denotes a scriptlet interpreter dependency, usually added automatically by rpm.
+Used as a strong ordering hint for breaking dependency loops.

+* `meta` (since rpm >= 4.16)

+  Denotes a "meta" dependency, which must not affect transaction ordering.
+  Typical use-cases would be meta-packages and sub-package cross-dependencies whose purpose is just to ensure the sub-packages stay on common version.

+Multiple qualifiers can be supplied separated by comma, as long as they're not semantically contradictory: `meta` qualifier contradicts any ordered qualifier, eg `meta` and `verify` can be combined, and `pre` and `verify` can be combined, but `pre` and `meta` can not.

+As noted above, dependencies qualified as install-time only (`pretrans`, `pre`, `post`, `posttrans` or combination of them) can be removed after the installation transaction completes if there are no other dependencies to prevent that.
+This is a common source of confusion.

 #### Provides